 Speakers: Jasmine Richards, Senior Investment Director, Cambridge Associates; Daryn Dodson, Managing Director, Illumen Capital

-Moderator: Rochelle Witharana, Controller/Director of Finance, The California Wellness Foundation
+Moderator: Rochelle Witharana, CFO, The California Wellness Foundation

 Concurrent Sessions - 1:15-2:30 pm